WROTeamTrinity/WRO2025Trinity/README.md

 > - **High torque-to-size ratio** (2.2 kg·cm at 6V) suits lightweight steering loads
 > - **Compact form factor** fits into 3D-printed chassis designs

 Operating at 4.8–6V, the MG90S provides up to 120° of rotation, making it ideal for steering mechanisms.
-We use it to control a 3D-printed steering linkage system that turns both front wheels.
+We originally used it to control a 3D-printed steering linkage system that turned both front wheels.

-The servo’s reliability and precision are critical for navigation.
-It ensures the robot makes sharp, consistent turns around obstacles and accurately aligns for parking maneuvers.
-Its metal gear construction provides strength and longevity, avoiding failures common in plastic gear servos.
+The servo’s reliability and precision made it a solid choice during initial testing, ensuring sharp, consistent turns around obstacles and accurate alignment for parking maneuvers.
+However, during extended runs we noticed that a **single servo carried too much load** and introduced minor steering lag under stress.

+To solve this, we eventually **changed to a dual-servo setup**, where two MG90S servos shared the steering load.
+This improved responsiveness, reduced mechanical strain on each servo, and gave us more consistent steering performance during long matches.
 <div style="clear: both;"></div><br>

 ---

 ### Dual Servo Motor (Steering Upgrade)